-Even many professionals don’t understand what sets them apart.
+Even many professionals don’t understand what the difference is between their profession and another.
 State laws vary when it comes to scope of practice, but the professions are distinctly licensed everywhere in the US for good reason.

 Although this article does not focus on Psychologists, understanding their perspective can be helpful.
 A traditional Psychologist would examine Diego’s inner world to find the root of his dysfunction.
 Whether looking to his childhood (as a Freudian would) or looking to his present (as a behaviorist would), the focus will be on Diego as an individual.
 Furthermore, traditional psychology would focus on pathology – rooting out what is wrong with Diego individually.